njuedominic/python-requests-practice/README.md

 3. Activate the virtual environment ```source your_virtual_env_name/bin/activate``` in Mac or ```.\.venv\Scripts\Activate.ps1`` for PowerShell in Windows
 4. Install the requests and the pandas library in your activated environment ```pip install requests pandas```
 5. At the root, Run the ```main.py``` file, like ```python3 main.py```.
+6. Enter the url to extract data from.
-6. The program runs and extracts data from the specified url and converts it into a csv.
+7. The program runs and extracts data from the specified url and converts it into a csv.
 Modify the path if you want it in a different location.